Best Practices in the Field of Electronic Registry Design and Operation

 This Working Paper was refined and published at a launch event alongside the 100th Session of the UNIDROIT Governing Council on 22-27 September 2021.
 The Guide on Best Practices for Electronic Collateral Registries is now available online for free online and can be purchased in hard copy here.

-The establishment of best practices guides will ensure a greater level of stability and security to industries in which e-registries play an important role.
-The UNIDROIT Foundation is presently seeking contributions for this project in order to enhance the research being done and to involve a greater number of experts and professionals in the discussion.
+The establishment of best practices guides will ensure a greater level of stability and security for industries in which e-registries play an important role.
+The UNIDROIT Foundation is seeking contributions to this project to enhance research and involve a greater number of experts and professionals in the discussion.
+For enquiries about the project, including proposals for involvement, please contact ctcap@unidroit.org.